christian-hobelsberger/NLP_project_quizz_generator/code/unified_approach/preprocessing_and_training/pipeline_webpage_extractor/README.txt

 is directly responsible for the preprocessing of the raw data or .pkl files.
 The function 'training' is directly responsible for training.

-`evaluation/model_inference_testing_input_text.py` shows how to load and use the model to generate outputs, if you have the model and specify the right path.
+`Joint Pipeline Final.py` shows how to load and use the model to generate outputs, if you have the model and specify the right path.
 For this, you also need to have one of the MCQ generation models, and specify the right path.